Karachi: Karachi Operation by Pakistan Rangers

 Karachi had become widely known for its high rates of violent crime, but rates sharply decreased following a controversial crackdown operation against criminals, the MQM political party, and Islamist militants initiated in 2013 by the Pakistan Rangers.
 In 2015, 1,040 Karachiites were killed in either acts of terror or other crime – an almost 50% decrease from the 2,023 killed in 2014, and an almost 70% decrease from the 3,251 recorded killed in 2013 – the highest ever recorded number in Karachi history.
 Violent crime like target killings, kidnappings for ransom or extortion, burning or torturing to death, drugs and weapons smuggling decreased sharply after 2015.
 Street crime still remains high like snatching of cash, phones, motorcycles and cars on gunpoint.

 With 650 homicides in 2015, Karachi's homicide rate decreased by 75% compared to 2013.
 In 2017, the number of homicides had dropped further to 381.
 Extortion crimes decreased by 80% between 2013 and 2015, while kidnappings decreased by 90% during the same period.
 By 2016, the city registered a total of 21 cases of kidnap for ransom.
 Terrorist incidents dropped by 98% between 2012 and 2017, according to Pakistan's Interior Ministry.
 As a result of the Karachi's improved security environment, real-estate prices in Karachi rose sharply after 2015, with a rise in business for upmarket restaurants and cafés.

-Ethnic and Linguistic conflict
+Ethnic and linguistic conflict

 Insufficient affordable housing infrastructure to absorb growth has resulted in the city's diverse migrant populations being largely confined to ethnically homogeneous neighbourhoods.
 The 1970s saw major labour struggles in Karachi's industrial estates.
 Violence originated in the city's university campuses, and spread into the city.
 Conflict was especially sharp between MQM party and ethnic Sindhis, Pashtuns, and Punjabis.
 The party and its vast network of supporters were targeted by Pakistani security forces as part of the controversial Operation Clean-up in 1992, as part of an effort to restore peace in the city that lasted until 1994.
-The ethnic conflicts kept going between linguistic groups until the late 2010s and are no more extreme.
+The ethnic conflicts kept going between linguistic groups until the late 2010s and are now less extreme.